 The Internet is awesome, and I just love it.
 However, one thing which I think nobody expects telecom companies like is – “Slow Internet Speed.”
 Recently one of my blog readers asked me a question.
 She asked, “why my internet speed is slower than the speedtest.net results?“.

 Internet speed test results can make a lot of mess.
-After you test your internet speed, you may find that – you are not getting the speed which you are paying for.
+After you test your internet speed, you may find that you are not getting the speed which you are paying for.
 Or the speed that your internet company has advertised to you.
-So, here in this post, I have tried to answer this question and solve this mystery of slow internet and the huge difference between those two.
+So, here in this post, I have tried to answer this question and solve this mystery of slow internet and the huge difference between that two.

 Reason Why Your Download/Upload Speed is Slower than Speed Test Results and Advertised

 After testing your internet speed, you may notice a pretty huge difference between the speed shown on the speedtest.net results and the actual download speed which you are getting.
 You can also find that you are not getting the speed which your ISP told while advertising their internet plan.

 First of all, I would like to tell you that “Slower than advertised internet speed” is completely normal.
 You will not get the exact speed of your plan.
 The internet speed is not constant, and it keeps going up and down by around ±20% with passing time.
 However, even then also you will see a huge difference between your speed.
 So, why is that happening?

 Frankly, you get the speed what you pay for (in most of the cases).
 I do not say that every internet company is great, and they always keep their promises.
 It’s just the fact that you don’t know how internet speed is measured.
 You measure your internet speed it in the wrong way.
 You have to understand how internet speed is measured; it is crucial.